Critical Role: Vox Machina Origins: Volume 2

 Following successful sales of the first mini-series, Dark Horse announced on March 11, 2019 that a second volume, also of six issues, would continue the Vox Machina Origins story.
 The second volume was released as a print comic instead of a digital first comic.
 Critical Role: Vox Machina Origins Volume 2 was written by Jody Houser, drawn by Olivia Samson, colored by MSASSYK, lettered by Ariana Maher, and published by Dark Horse Comics.
 In an interview, Houser said, "I have an outline from the Critical Role folks.
 They do give notes on each issue to make sure character voices/details and other elements such as the way spells work are consistent.
-It’s a collaborative process.
+It's a collaborative process.

 Issue one was released digitally and in print on July 10, 2019.
 The six issues were collected as a trade paperback that released on August 12, 2020.
 A hardcover limited edition collecting these issues was also released on August 18, 2020 with a faux-leather cover and slipcase along with a lithograph art print.

 On June 15, 2020, an omnibus hardcover edition collecting the first two volumes of Critical Role: Vox Machina Origins was announced.
 Critical Role: Vox Machina Origins Library Edition Vol. 1 was published by Dark Horse Comics and released first in comic book stores on November 11, 2020, and then followed with a wide release on November 24, 2020.
 On Women Write About Comics, reviewer Nola Pfau called the omnibus "MASSIVE.
-It’s larger than a comic, it’s larger even than a D&D book.
-It’s 12¼” tall, 9¼” wide, and 1¼” thick, three hundred and twenty glossy, thick pages, and it weighs…look, I dunno, a ton?
+It's larger than a comic, it's larger even than a D&D book.
+It's 12¼” tall, 9¼” wide, and 1¼” thick, three hundred and twenty glossy, thick pages, and it weighs…look, I dunno, a ton?
 I feel like I could do arm curls with it to tone my biceps."

 Volume 3

 In June 2020, ComicBook reported that on the last page of the final issue of Critical Role: Vox Machina Origins Volume 2 there was a small textbox that promised "the adventures would continue in Vox Machina Origins Series 3."
-In September 2020, it was announced that the creative team of the second volume would return for the third volume and that the first issue would be released on December 9, 2020.
+In September 2020, it was announced that the creative team of the second volume – writer Houser and artist Samson – would return for the third volume and that the first issue would be released on December 9, 2020.
 However, the release was delayed and the first issue was released on February 10, 2021.
+MSASSYK returned as the colorist on the first issue with Diana Sousa as the colorist on the subsequent issues.

-A trade paperback, collecting the volume's six issues, is scheduled to be released on November 2, 2022.
-A hardcover limited edition collecting these issues is also set to be released on November 2, 2022 with a faux-leather cover and slipcase along with a lithograph art print.
+A trade paperback, collecting the volume's six issues, was scheduled to be released on November 2, 2022.
+A hardcover limited edition collecting these issues was also set to be released on November 2, 2022 with a faux-leather cover and slipcase along with a lithograph art print.
+It had a wide release in December 2022.